"Puppies with a future - from dogs with a past!"

 She introduced the official Register Of Merit system in the Rottweiler Handbooks, published in late 1968.
 BJ's Register Of Merit (ROM) and ROMP (producer of Register Of Merit progeny) system is today used by numerous national/parent breed clubs.

-The Andrews still hold most of the All-Time Records in the extremely competitive Akita breed.
-That includes over half of the All Time Top Register Of Merit Producers.
+Barbara J. Andrews holds most of the All-Time Records in the extremely competitive Akita breed.
 Akitas O'BJ is the foundation bloodline for top breeders in North and South America, Europe and Australia.
 Bill and BJ are pictured with one of their Champion Akita females and a Chinese Foo Dog, another new breed they pioneered in America.

 The Andrews fell in love with Bull Terriers in 1980 and subsequently imported a total of 13 dogs from the U.K., among them, America's first English Champion Miniature Bull Terrier.
 The following year they imported the first Junior Warrant Winner.
 Barbara J. Andrews founded the national MBTCA and as President, attained AKC recognition and Breed Status for the Mini-Bull.